Find Affordable College Courses

 Blacksburg, VA

-Virginia Tech did quite well in this year’s ranking of the best value schools for architecture and related services students.
-It came in at #12 on the list.
-Virginia Tech is a very large public school located in the small city of Blacksburg.
+Virginia Tech landed the #12 spot in the 2023 rankings for the best value architecture and related services programs.
+Virginia Tech is a very large public school located in the city of Blacksburg.

-Virginia Tech undergraduate students pay an average of $33,857 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Virginia Tech are $33,857 a year.
 Architecture & Related Services majors at Virginia Tech take out an average of $31,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $799.

 On top of its placing in our value ranking, Virginia Tech also did well on our Best Architecture/Urban Planning Schools list.
 It’s in the top 5% of all schools reviewed in this analysis.